-Back in 1997, I helped renowned tech journalist Kara Swisher write her first book: AOL.COM, the story of a then-small tech company that was changing the way we communicate.
-Working with Kara marked the start of a career helping people to write nonfiction books — from ghostwriting to “book doctoring” and everything in between.
+In 1997, I helped journalist Kara Swisher write her first book: AOL.COM, the story of a then-small tech company that was changing the way we communicate.
+This launched my career helping people to write nonfiction books, from ghostwriting to co-authoring and everything in between.

-As I soon discovered, book collaboration is a fascinating and ever-changing art.
+Book collaboration is a fascinating and ever-changing art.
 Each author is different, and each book a puzzle we figure out together.
-I love exploring authors’ motivations for writing their books, diving deep into who they are and what they do, then guiding them in how best to get their thoughts on the page.
-I’m a storyteller at heart, and I feel incredibly lucky to have helped some of the most intriguing, accomplished and eminent people in the world tell their stories.
+I love exploring authors’ motivations for writing their books, diving deep into who they are, then guiding them in how to get their thoughts on the page.
+I’m a storyteller at heart, and I feel lucky to have helped some of the most intriguing, accomplished and eminent people in the world tell their stories.

 My clients have come from all walks of life, including the worlds of music, business, politics, movies and TV.
-From First Lady Jill Biden, to jazz great Herbie Hancock, to California Governor Gavin Newsom, to gospel singer (and mother of Whitney Houston) Cissy Houston, to the actor Patrick Swayze, I’ve had the good fortune to meet and work with some truly inspiring people.
+From First Lady Jill Biden to jazz great Herbie Hancock, from California Governor Gavin Newsom to gospel singer (and mother of Whitney Houston) Cissy Houston, from entrepreneur Sheila Johnson to the actor Patrick Swayze, I’ve had the good fortune to meet and work with some truly inspiring people.

 Selected acknowledgments from authors: